slavkoss/fwphp/readme.md

        2. or **compound module** eg my msg (Blog) module or invoice...
    7. own debugging to find logical errors (Xdebug is not enough - shows only sintax errors) - own solution

-5. Present best PHP learning code I could find.
+5. Based on best PHP learning code I could find.
 See [web server root dir. path]fwphp/glomodul/z_examples ee fwphp site dir -> glomodul dir (group of module- subgroups), z_examples dir (subgroup of modules)
     https://github.com/slavkoss/fwphp/tree/master/fwphp/glomodul/z_examples - to do make them best possible.

 Conclusion after 20 years is : B12phpfw is most useful for CRUD in msg-blog and simmilar modules, so it is **precisely B12phpCRUDfw**.
-For mnu and mkd markdown WYSIWYG editor and simmilar modules we **most probably do not nead B12phpfw** code skeleton, see their code, is simmilar to B12phpfw - few important **adresses tricks** (see them below on op.system and on web), **includes instead http// jump to pages** (this is interesting question).
+For mnu and mkd markdown WYSIWYG editor and simmilar modules we **most probably do not nead B12phpfw** code skeleton, but I did it.
+**Includes and method calls instead http// jump to pages** - this is interesting question. http// jump to pages in B12phpfw is used only to jump in other module.

 ## 1\.4 To do - done
 Everything important is done in current version 7 code.